Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/HLS/README.md

 <summary>HLS PL Kernels</summary>

 ## HLS PL Kernels
-In the DSP implementation of the FIR Filter design, the AI Engine is not used and therefore there are no AI Engine-related kernels and graphs.
+In the HLS implementation of the FIR Filter design, the AI Engine is not used and therefore there are no AI Engine-related kernels and graphs.
 The compute and datamover functions are implemented as HLS kernels in the PL region.

 The PL kernel `fir_dsp` implements the FIR filter chain.
 It contains a single AXI-stream input port and a single AXI-stream output port.
 Since the FIR function requires no initialization, no additional control/status ports are required.